-- The Headteacher (or equivalent) must ensure that job descriptions for the DSL and Deputy DSL are kept on personnel files and clearly state their responsibilities. - 5.3 The DSL (or deputy) must always be available during school hours for staff to discuss any concerns.
+- 5.2 The Headteacher (or equivalent) must ensure that job descriptions for the DSL and Deputy DSL are kept on personnel files and clearly state their responsibilities. - 5.3 The DSL (or deputy) must always be available during school hours for team members to discuss any concerns.